simplicity444/My-Data-Portfolio-/README.md

 ### Data Sources
 The dataset used in this project is titled [Sales Data.csv ](https://www.kaggle.com), which contains records of sales transactions including details such as product, region, quantity, unit price, order date, customer feedback, sales channels and sales Reps

+### Tools Used
+- Microsoft Excel
+   1. For Data Cleaning
+   2. For Data Analysis
+   3. For Data Visualization